JuliaSymbolics/SymbolicUtils.jl/page/interface.md

 #### `similarterm(t::MyType, f, args[, T])`

 Construct a new term with the operation `f` and arguments `args`, the term should be similar to `t` in type. if `t` is a `Term` object a new Term is created with the same symtype as `t`.
 If not, the result is computed as `f(args...)`.
 Defining this method for your term type will reduce any performance loss in performing `f(args...)` (esp. the splatting, and redundant type computation).
-T is the symtype of the output term, if `T` is not passed, then it is to be inferred for the specific `f` and `args`.
+T is the symtype of the output term.
+You can use `promote_symtype` to infer this type.

 The below two functions are internal to SymbolicUtils